Awards & Bursaries

 - Successful applicants may not re-apply.

-2. The Scholarship is intended to benefit and encourage promising players at any level who have limited resources, financial or otherwise.
+2. The Bursaries are intended to benefit and encourage promising players at any level who have limited resources, financial or otherwise.

-3. The award will be a sum fixed by The Society’s Music Committee (up to £300) for use towards the cost of tuition and accommodation at an approved course with a Scottish content (e.g. Edinburgh International Harp Festival), for a course of private lessons, or for instrument hire.
+3. The awards will be a sum fixed by The Society’s Music Committee (up to £500) for use towards the cost of tuition and accommodation at an approved course with a Scottish content (e.g. Edinburgh International Harp Festival).
+When appropriate, the bursary may take the form of the use of a harp provided free for one year, possibly extending for up to 3 years.

-4. Applicants will be given consideration by The Society’s Music Committee and the Scholarship awarded to the candidate(s) considered most deserving.
-The Committee’s decision shall be final.
+4. Applicants will be given consideration by The Society’s Music Committee.

-- A confidential recommendation written by a sponsor: being a recognised music teacher, who need not be a clarsach teacher but should be a teacher of music or performing musician able to comment on the applicant’s general musical ability.
+- A confidential recommendation written by a sponsor: being a recognised music teacher, (who need not be a clarsach teacher) or other person with appropriate knowledge able to comment on the applicant’s general potential ability.

-7. Applications must be submitted by November 1st each year.
-The award may then be used during the following calendar year.
+6. Applications must be submitted by November 1st each year.

-9. Completed application forms, sponsor recommendations and audio files should be emailed privately to email@example.com by the 1st of November of the year of application.
+8. Completed application forms and sponsor recommendations should be emailed privately to firstname.lastname@example.org by 5pm on November 1st in the year of application.